AFLplusplus/AFLplusplus/docs/env_variables.md

 The native instrumentation helpers (llvm_mode and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:

+    - Setting AFL_LLVM_SKIPSINGLEBLOCK=1 will skip instrumenting
+      functions with a single basic block.
+This is useful for most C and some C++ targets.
+This works for all instrumentation modes.

   - AFL_AS, since this toolchain does not directly invoke GNU as.

   - TMPDIR and AFL_KEEP_ASSEMBLY, since no temporary assembly files are